hyperledger/besu-docs/docs/Concepts/Privacy/Privacy-Groups.md

 !!! note
     The Orion nodes are not shown above for clarity only.
-To send private transactions, each Pantheon node must have an associated Orion node.
+To send private transactions, each Besu node must have an associated Orion node.

 ### EEA-compliant Privacy